Mohabbat (1997 film): Plot

-Music
+Soundtrack

-The music was composed by Nadeem-Shravan, penned by Sameer and Reema Rakesh Nath (only the song Pyar Kiya Hai).
+The music was composed by Nadeem-Shravan, with lyrics penned by Sameer and Reema Rakesh Nath (for the song Pyar Kiya Hai).

 The song "O Baby Dont Break My Heart" was based on Stereo Nation's "Don't Break My Heart" (1994).

 According to the Indian trade website Box Office India, it sold 2 million units and became India's eleventh best-selling album of 1997.